 Neil Young Sets Release Date for Vintage Seventies Bootlegs

 On April 14, years after first hinting they were coming, Neil Young is finally releasing two Seventies concert bootlegs.
-The first one, High Flyin’, is a series of recordings from his 1977 under-the-radar Santa Monica, California summer club tour with the Ducks, a supergroup of sorts featuring bassist Moby Grape’s Bob Mosley, guitarist Jeff Blackburn, and drummer Johnny Craviotto.
+The first one, High Flyin’, is a series of recordings from his 1977 under-the-radar Santa Monica, California summer club tour with the Ducks, a supergroup of sorts featuring bassist Bob Mosley from Moby Grape, guitarist Jeff Blackburn, and drummer Johnny Craviotto.
 Check out a preview of “Little Wing” right here.

 Under The Rainbow, meanwhile, was recorded on November 5, 1973, at the Rainbow Theater in London, England.
 This was the Tonight’s the Night tour, where Young was backed by the Santa Monica Flyers, which included the guitarist Nils Lofgren, pedal steel guitarist Ben Keith, and the Crazy Horse rhythm section of drummer Ralph Molina and bassist Billy Talbot.